Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Technical Background for the Comparisons

-We quantify the similarity of a partition obtained by an algorithm to a desirable partition (e.g.\ a ground-truth partition) using adjusted mutual information and normalize it symmetrically \cite{vinh_AMI}.
-The normalized adjusted mutual information (AMI) is a measure of similarity of partitions which (unlike normalized mutual information \cite{danon2005comparing}) adjusts the measurement based on the similarity that two partitions may have by pure chance.
+We quantify the similarity of a partition obtained by an algorithm to a desirable partition (e.g.\ a planted ground-truth partition) using adjusted mutual information \cite{vinh_AMI} and normalize it symmetrically \cite{jerdee2023normalized}.
+The normalized adjusted mutual information (AMI) is a measure of similarity of partitions which (unlike normalized mutual information \cite{danon2005comparing,jerdee2023normalized}) adjusts the measurement based on the similarity that two partitions may have by pure chance.
 AMI for a pair of identical partitions (or permutations of the same partition) equals 1.
-For two partitions which have no similarity beyond the similarity caused by random chance, AMI takes a smaller values close to 0 or small negative values \cite{vinh_AMI}.
+For two partitions which have no similarity beyond the similarity caused by random chance, AMI takes a small (positive or negative) value close to 0 \cite{vinh_AMI}.